|Activities||Upper Dolpo Extensive Trek|

 Day Twenty-Two: Trek from Sangdo to Dhagarjun and it takes about Nine hours.

-Day Twenty-Three: Trek from Dhagarjun to Jomson and fly to Pokhara
+Day Twenty-Three: Trek from Dhagarjun to Jomson and drive to Pokhara

 Day Twenty-Four: Drive back to Kathmandu